FarronF/limerick-council-meetings/meetings/2022/06/15-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 20th April 2022.md

 - Cllr.
 Sharon Benson and Cllr.
 Sarah Kiely, sought clarification on the Disabled Person’s

 Grant and transfer applications as part of the DPG process.
+Ms Phillips assured the
+---
-Ms Phillips assured the--- committee that each DPG application is reviewed on a case-by-case basis and assessed
+committee that each DPG application is reviewed on a case-by-case basis and assessed

 accordingly.